 Here are some projects that we think would be natural areas to collaborate on:

 • But wait, there’s more!
-The type systems team is hard at work on other aspects of the language as well, including a way to track the ability to mode-cross via a kind system, support for mode polymorphism, and novel approaches to unboxed types (including support for unboxed sums).
+The type systems team is hard at work on other aspects of the language as well, including support for mode polymorphism novel approaches to unboxed types (including support for unboxed sums), and support for metaprogramming with compile-time evaluation.
 You would be invited to contribute to these projects as well, looking for opportunities to connect this work with the wider research community.
 In addition, a researcher interested in evaluation could develop protocols for measuring the impact of all of these improvements within Jane Street’s codebase.

 We expect this position to be based in our New York office, supervised by Dr. Richard Eisenberg, though we would also be happy to hear from compelling applicants who would work in our London office.